alanarnholt/STT3850/Notes/Parent/Parent.md

 Can A New Drug Reduce the Spread of Schistosomiasis?
 ========================================================

 Schistosomiasis (skis-tuh-soh-may'-uh-sis) is a disease in humans caused by parasitic flatworms called schistosomes (skis'-tuh-sohms).
-Schistosomiasis arrects about 200 million people worldwide and is a serious problem in sub-Saharan Africa, South America, China, and Southeast Asia.
+Schistosomiasis affects about 200 million people worldwide and is a serious problem in sub-Saharan Africa, South America, China, and Southeast Asia.
 The disease can cause death, but more commonly results in chronic and debilitating symptoms, arising primarily from the body's immune reaction to parasite eggs lodged in the liver, spleen,and intestines.

 Currently there is one drug, praziquantel (pray'-zee-kwan-tel), in common use for treatment of schistosomiasis; it is inexpensive and effective.
 However, many organizations are concerned about relying on a single drug to treat a serious disease that affects so many people worldwide.
 Drug resistance may have prompted an outbreak in the 1990s in Senegal, where cure rates were low.
 In 2007, several researchers published work on a  promising drug called K11777, which, in theory, might treat schistosomiasis.